bugzweiser13/word_guess/README.md

 "# word_guess"

+Heavy Metal Word Guess

 Directions:

-Click Start Game

-Enter letter guesses
+Press a letter key to start the game,

+Must guess the band name within 10 guesses or a loss will be tallied.

+Have your sound on for a prize if you guess the correct band within the alloted guesses.